-Consider a statistical experiment, where we randomly select members from a population and enter them into a study.
-Perhaps, we administer each participant an experimental vaccine for COVID-19 and measure her antibody levels after 72 hours.
-Perhaps the tech overlord administering an influential website would like to assess how much time a typical visitor spends reading wackadoodle conspiracy theories in his newsfeed.
-Perhaps, we want to ascertain how long it takes a lab rat to navigate to the center of a dangerous labyrinth, overseen by David Bowie.
+Suppose that we randomly select a member from a population and enroll them in a study.
+Perhaps, we administer each participant an experimental treatment for cholesterol and measure the reduction in cholesterol levels after two months.
+Perhaps, the tech overload administering an influential website would like to assess whether a new content selection algorithm increases the amount of time a typical visitor spends watching capybara videos.

-When the experiment has a real-valued outcome, we can model the response $Y_i$ of each subject as a real-valued random variable.
-Since we have randomized the choice of participants in the study, the responses $(Y_i:i\in\mathbb{N})$ form an independent sequence.
-The running average $\bar{X}n=n^{-1}\sum{i=1}^n$ serves as an empirical estimate for the expected response.
+When the experiment has a real-valued outcome, we can model the response Y_i of each subject as a real-valued random variable.
+Since we have randomized the choice of participants in the study, the responses $(Y_i : i \in \mathbb{N})$ form an independent sequence.
+The running average $\bar{X}n = n^{-1} \sum{i=1}^n$ serves as an empirical estimate for the expected response.
 When participants are registered sequentially, the running average provides an evolving picture of our current estimate for the expected response.